Skip to main content

 Plain-English science.
 Real citations.

-The Beachside Reader is an evidence-based health journal — Canadian-edited, free for readers worldwide, every claim backed by a peer-reviewed source you can click through to read for yourself.
+The Beachside Reader is an evidence-based health journal — Canadian-edited, free for readers worldwide, every claim traceable to the best available evidence — peer-reviewed where it exists, and openly graded so you can check it for yourself.

 The mission